digital-botanical-gardens-initiative/integrate_trydb_globi_enpkg/README.md

 **IV.
-Script to extract common wikidata ids between TRY-db and GLOBI, followed by retrieveing pair-wise interaction data from GLOBI for those ids**
+Script to extract common wikidata ids between TRY-db and GLOBI, followed by retrieveing pair-wise interaction data from GLOBI for those ids (not followed eventually, all interactions with kingdom 'Plantae' were used)**

-`sh run_ext_com_GLOBI_TRY.sh`
+`sh run_ext_com_GLOBI_TRY.sh` (No longer needed)

 Note that the above requires downloading interactions.csv.gz from [GLOBI database](https://www.globalbioticinteractions.org/data)